 A government gold grab would mimic anti-gun rhetoric, tagging gold as a "national economic concern," just as Richard Nixon blamed "speculators" for his international gold default in 1971.

-Gold Demand (and prices) Would Skyrocket at the First Sign of Trouble
+Gold Demand (and Prices) Would Skyrocket at the First Sign of Trouble

 And what if Rickards is right?

-The notion the Fed might engineer a red hot gold price instead of a ham-handed confiscation is suggested by credible studies and by a former Fed Governor.
+The notion the Fed might engineer a red-hot gold price instead of a ham-handed confiscation is suggested by credible studies and by a former Fed Governor.
 Don't forget Alan Greenspan saying gold is going “measurably higher.”

-Should market prices zoom ahead of banking price suppression in the race to the top, a paralyzed Fed may have no choice, just to establish its own cap on the all-important gold price.
+Should market prices zoom ahead of banking price suppression in the race to the top, a paralyzed Fed may have no choice, just to establish its cap on the all-important gold price.

-Fears of "forced confiscation" might all but disappear – for awhile.
+Fears of "forced confiscation" might all but disappear – for a while.
 Many gold owners would happily sell for overnight paper profits.

 Many others, with no trust whatsoever in government, would keep their gold, choosing to wait and see.